 Once you leave Kathmandu, you fly into the Everest Region of Nepal.
-The start of the trek is in the town of Lukla 2,850m/ 9,350 feet.
+The start of the trek is in the town of Lukla at 2,850m/ 9,350 feet.
 On the trek, you will be walking for 13 to 15 days, depending on your chosen itinerary.
 All of our Itineraries have 3 nights in Namche Bazaar at the critical acclimatization point of the trek.
 This gives you the best chance at making it safely to Everest Base Camp.
-Remember you will be covering 8,200m/ 26,902ft of ascent and decent.
-This is physically demanding and in a low oxygen environment.
+Remember you will be covering 8,200m/ 26,902 feet of ascent and decent.
+This is a physically demanding trek and it is in a low oxygen environment.
 COME PREPARED!!
-We have helped over 3,000 people in reaching Everest Base Camp.
+We have helped over 3,000 people reach Everest Base Camp.
 You can view all our upcoming trips.

 Our Everest Base Camp Trek Page

-Check out our Everest Base Camp Trek page, and watch our Everest Base Camp videos, and learn more about making this once in a lifetime adventure to the base of the world’s Highest Mountain.
-If you would like to read further information about trekking to Mount Everest you can read our Top 10 Tips for a successful trip to Everest Base Camp.
-We also have a page where we have added all the most important links that you read to preview before signing up to an Everest Base Camp Trek.
+Check out our Everest Base Camp Trek page, and watch our Everest Base Camp videos.
+There, you can learn more about making this once in a lifetime adventure to the base of the world’s Highest Mountain.
+If you would like to read further information about trekking to Mount Everest, then you can read our Top 10 Tips for a successful trip to Everest Base Camp.
+We also have a page where we have added all the most important links that you should read before signing up to an Everest Base Camp Trek.

 These are the daily distances traveled on our Ian Taylor Trekking Everest Base Camp Trek.
 We have 3 nights in Namche Bazaar which most treks don’t do.

-All our treks have an extra days in Namche Bazaar.
-After doing a lot of altitude research, we have found having 3 nights is critical to success on the Everest Trek.
-Today we will trek up to the Sherpa Museum, which holds a stunning view of Mount Everest and surrounding peaks.
-It takes about 40 minutes to hike up around the Monastery to this viewing point then we can learn about Sagarmatha National Park, the Sherpa culture and the surrounding mountain region.
+All our treks have an extra day in Namche Bazaar.
+After doing a lot of altitude research, we have found having three nights at this point is critical to success on the Everest Trek.
+Today, we will trek up to the Sherpa Museum, which holds a stunning view of Mount Everest and surrounding peaks.
+It takes about 40 minutes to hike up around the Monastery to this viewing point.
+Once we arrive at the museum, then we can learn about Sagarmatha National Park, the Sherpa culture and the surrounding mountain region.
 The rest of the day will be spent relaxing, hydrating and enjoying the unique Sherpa capital of Namche Bazaar at 3,450m/ 11,320 feet.
 Here are 5 things you need to do in Namche Bazaar.
 We will move up to 3,600m/ 11,811 feet and back to the lodge for lunch 1km/ .6 of a mile

 Today is one of our acclimatization trek days.
 We hike up past the monastery on the western side of Namche Bazaar.
 This gives great views of Thamsurku, Kongde Ri and Kusum Kangguru.
 As you trek up behind Namche Bazaar, the trail is quite steep and you will be walking on a steep stair case.
-You feel the lack of oxygen while you ascend 460m/ 1,509 feet to Shangbouche Airport, then cross the runway and head another 100m/ 328 feet up to Shangbouche Hill at 3,900m/ 12,795 feet.
+You feel the lack of oxygen while you ascend 460m/ 1,509 feet to Shangbouche Airport.
+Then, we will cross the runway and head another 100m/ 328 feet up to Shangbouche Hill at 3,900m/ 12,795 feet.
 We will enjoy the stunning views and relax for 45 minutes before returning back to Namche.
 There is an option to head into Khumjung to visit the local monastery.
-This trek is an essential part of the acclimatization process and usually takes approximately 4/5 hours.
+This trek is an essential part of the acclimatization process and usually takes approximately 4 or 5 hours.
 3km/ 1.8 miles

 Today you will hike towards Tengbouche at 3,900m/ 12,795 feet.
 After ascending out of Namche, the first 2 hours are relaxed walking, traversing the left hand side of the valley, high above the valley floor.
 The trail then descends steeply down hill toward the river for our lunch stop.
 From here it will take 2 hours to hike up the long hill 700m/ 2,296 feet to the town of Tengbouche and the famous monastery.
 This is a gradual but long ascent and the total time will be 6 hours of hiking today.
 This will include breaks on the way.
 12km/ 7.5 miles